alphard23/Friend-finder/README.md

-# Friend-finder
+# Friend Finder

-A nodeJS application
+## a node.js application to find a friend!

+You can view the demo [here](https://quiet-beach-11694.herokuapp.com/)